vfcardoso-dev/hhreg/README.md

 - Clone the project on your machine
 - Navigate to cloned directory
 - Run `dotnet run --project .\hhreg\hhreg.csproj -- <<command>> <<options>>`
+- Make your changes and create a pull request.
+Piece of cake!